iandev/genericmetrics/README.md

 go generate ./...
 ```

-this generates a new function in metrics/funcs.go
+this generates new type and functions in metrics/funcs.go
 ```go
 type FooMetricCounter struct {
 	FooMetric *FooMetric